hekrause/problem-specifications/exercises/diffie-hellman/description.md

 ## Step 1

-Alice picks a private key, a, greater than 1 and less than p.
+Alice picks a private key, a, greater or equal than 1 and less than p.
 Bob does the same to pick a private key b.

 ## Step 2